Fall is in the air, and so are my Healthy Pumpkin Muffins! Maple syrup, gluten-free flour, and pumpkin spice make this recipe a fall favorite.

 Pro Tips

-- Fill batter up to the top.
+- Fill the batter up to the top.
 To achieve the fluffy muffin top, be generous with the pumpkin batter.
 A good rule of thumb is the fill the liners ¾ of the way.

 - Bring eggs to room temperature.
 Using cold eggs will result in a longer cooking time.
-Room temperature eggs cook more evenly.
+Room-temperature eggs cook more evenly.

 - Never refrigerate muffins.
 The cold temperature changes the texture and dries out the muffins.